ajaymas/LLM4Obfus/Binary compilation.md

 4. You can **analyze the binaries with `objdump`** to observe the differences in assembly code.
 5. Use the **binaries for decompilation testing** with **LLM4Decompile** and **DeGPT** to evaluate their decompilation accuracy across different optimization levels.

-✅ Let me know if you need **further experimentation, additional compiler flags**, or testing scripts! 🚀